LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

             an OpenMP reduction policy must be used when the execution policy is an OpenMP policy, and so on.

+Also

+.. note:: RAJA reductions used with SIMD execution policies are not guranteed
+          to generate correct results.

 * ``seq_reduce``  - Sequential policy for reductions used with sequential and 'loop' execution policies.
-Currently, RAJA reductions with SIMD execution policies are not defined.

 * ``omp_reduce``  - Thread-safe OpenMP reduction policy for use with OpenMP execution policies.

-* ``omp_reduce_ordered``  - Thread-safe OpenMP reduction policy that generates reproducible results; e.g., with sum or min/max-loc reductions.
+* ``omp_reduce_ordered``  - Thread-safe OpenMP reduction policy that generates reproducible results; e.g., with sum or min-loc/max-loc reductions.

-* ``omp_target_reduce``  - Thread-safe OpenMP reduction policy for target offload execution policies (e.g., when using OpenMP4.5 to run on a GPU).
+* ``omp_target_reduce``  - Thread-safe OpenMP reduction policy for target offload execution policies (i.e., when using OpenMP4.5 to run on a GPU).

 * ``tbb_reduce``  - Thread-safe TBB reduction for use with TBB execution policies.

 * ``cuda_reduce`` - Thread-safe reduction policy for use with CUDA execution policies.

-* ``cuda_reduce_async`` - Reduction policy for use with CUDA execution policies that may not use explicit cuda synchronization when retrieving its final value.
+* ``cuda_reduce_async`` - Reduction policy for use with CUDA execution policies that may not use cuda device synchronization when retrieving final reduction value.

 * ``cuda_reduce_atomic`` - Reduction policy for use with CUDA execution policies that may use CUDA atomic operations in the reduction.

-* ``cuda_reduce_atomic_async`` - Reduction policy for use with CUDA execution policies that may not use explicit cuda synchronization when retrieving its final value and which may use CUDA atomic operations in the reduction.
+* ``cuda_reduce_atomic_async`` - Reduction policy for use with CUDA execution policies that may not use cuda device synchronization when retrieving final reduction value and which may use CUDA atomic operations in the reduction.